thuml/Large-Time-Series-Model/scripts/README.md

-## Other Tasks
+## Fine-Tuning Timer

-We provide example scripts for few-shot forecasting, imputation and anomaly detection.
+We provide example scripts for few-shot forecasting, imputation and anomaly detection with [Timer](https://arxiv.org/abs/2402.02368).
 The checkpoint is pre-trained and fine-tuned using [TSLib](https://github.com/thuml/Time-Series-Library).

 ### Supported Tasks

-> **[Forecasting](./scripts/forecast/README.md)**: We provide scripts for few-shot forecasting.
+> **[Forecasting](./forecast/README.md)**: We provide scripts for few-shot forecasting.

-> **[Imputation](./scripts/imputation/README.md)**:  We adopt segment-level imputation, which is more challenging than point-level imputation.
+> **[Imputation](./imputation/README.md)**:  We adopt segment-level imputation, which is more challenging than point-level imputation.

-> **[Anomaly Detection](scripts/anomaly_detection/README.md)**: We build a benchmark using [UCR Anomaly Archive](https://arxiv.org/pdf/2009.13807).
+> **[Anomaly Detection](./anomaly_detection/README.md)**: We build a benchmark using [UCR Anomaly Archive](https://arxiv.org/pdf/2009.13807).
 The task aims to predict normal future series and detect anomalies in advance.

 We provide the README files illustrating each task under the folder ```./scripts/```.